Middle Back Pain: 7 Causes (& How to Treat)

 Sometimes, back pain may no tactually be related to the spine or back muscles.
 It can emerge with lung issues, especially if more pain is felt with breathing, In these cases, you may also experience symptoms like shortness of breath or persistent coughing.
 See the different causes of lung pain and what to do.

-What to do: If your back pain is associated with other lung symptoms, you should see your family doctor to assess for any abnormalities or infections that require treatment.
+How to treat: If your back pain is associated with other lung symptoms, you should see your family doctor to assess for any abnormalities or infections that require treatment.

 7. Stomach problems